mohcenaouadj/ML-Graph/README.md

 - the social feed in other platforms is full of noise, irrelevant voices and distractions.
 - in other networks users are always trapped by social bubbles, little do they explore and discover new people.
 - in Galaxia we have no likes, no private/ public, no every-day selfies, no more irrelevancy, just pure networking.
-- Galaxia is about one wielded community.
+- Galaxia is about a one wielded community.

 ## how it works ?